Rita Simpson, PA-C

 Meosha Carr, PA-C

 Meosha grew up in Wichita and moved to Charleston, SC during middle school, where she graduated from high school.
-She later relocated back to her childhood hometown for both undergrad and graduate school.
+She later relocated back to her childhood hometown for both undergraduate and graduate school.
 Having learned Spanish in kindergarten, Meosha is able to communicate with patients fairly well in her second language.
 Meosha became interested in medicine organically, as she had longed to be part of a field that helps others that would also ensure she’d always be advancing.
 Since she became a part of the team here at Advanced Pain Medicine Associates, she realized how many patients are suffering from chronic pain and need trusting, kind and good providers to treat them.
 Shortly after working at the center, she realized how valuable pain management is, whether through medications or interventional therapies.
 Her husband is a high school teacher and high school and AAU basketball coach, and she has one daughter.
 In her spare time, she enjoys watching movies, reading and indulging in Mexican and Italian food.

 What does “Providing Hope for Pain Sufferers” mean to Meosha?